by Wm. Robert Johnston

 Here, we have used available state-level data from both the CDC and state health agencies to produce state-level estimates of late-term abortions, with totals for the United States as well.
 Since little or no data are available on abortions by gestational age for five states (California, Florida, Massachusetts, Maryland, and New Hampshire) which account for 30% of total U.S. abortions, the overall U.S. figures are uncertain.
 For selected years, estimates (with plausible ranges) are:

 The figure below shows these estimates (with plausible ranges) for 2005-2018.
-The grey line shows reported numbers of late-term abortions (this declines in 2016-2017 since data are currently available for a limited number of states).
+The grey line shows reported numbers of late-term abortions (these numbers decline in 2016-2017 because data are currently available for only a limited number of states).

 The table below gives estimates for each state for 2008 and 2015.
 Sources and methodology are given after the table.
 For most states, reported percentages of late-term abortions have been applied to the total states' abortions (which usually includes estimated as well as reported abortions).
 Figures indicated as approximate (~) are based on assumed percentages of late-term abortions as described in the methodology.

 at >20 wks